maberdour/lapcounter/README.md

 I wanted something incredibly simple that I could have in my hand beside the course.
 Each time my child passes me, I tap the screen.
 LapTap does the counting.

-No complicated timing system.
-No spreadsheet.
-No trying to remember whether that was lap four or lap five.
+No more trying to remember whether that was lap four or lap five!

 ## Designed for the side of a race course

 LapTap has been designed specifically for use during a race, when your attention should be on the athlete rather than the app.

-That means large tap targets, a high-contrast display that can be read outdoors, a very clear indication of the number of laps remaining, and an Undo button for those inevitable accidental taps.
+That means large tap targets, a high-contrast display that can be read outdoors on a sunny day, a very clear indication of the number of laps remaining, and an Undo button for those inevitable accidental taps.

 The idea is deliberately simple: